codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ### dontSeeInSource

-Checks that the current page contains the given string in its raw source code.
+Checks that the current page does not contains the given string in its raw source code.

 #### Parameters